Take a multicultural tour of Singapore and learn more about Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore.

 This gleaming jewel of Kampong Glam was built in 1824 for Sultan Hussain Shah.
 After donning a robe and removing your footwear at the entrance, you can head inside to admire the mosque and gain an insight into the history of Islam.
 Be sure to check the visiting hours, or else you’ll have to listen to the service from the shade of one of the nearby shops.

 Where: Sultan Mosque, 3 Muscat Street, Singapore 198833

-It’s not unheard of in Singapore to have different places of worship built alongside the other, like this place of worship!
+It’s not unheard of to have different places of worship built alongside the other in Singapore, like this mosque!
 Jamae Mosque, along with Sri Mariamman Temple, has occupied a spot in Chinatown since the 1800s.
-Catering to Chulia migrants or Tamil Muslims from India, this national monument holds classes in Tamil and is one of the oldest mosques in Singapore.
+Catering to Chulia migrants and Tamil Muslims from India, this national monument holds classes in Tamil and is one of the oldest mosques in Singapore.